Overcoming eating disorders includes early loving, smiling encouragement.

-Moving toward recovery takes trust and courage.
+Moving toward recovery requires you to develop the ability to recognize what is trustworthy and your own personal courage.
 The judgments you make based on your distorted perceptions of yourself are not sound.
 You need to move through what you dread (change in eating patterns, giving up secrets) to reach a different way of living that you can't see or believe from where you are now.

 When you are afraid and reluctant to move toward your recovery, imagine a smiling, loving and encouraging face urging you on.

-Put people who have these qualities in your life.
-Seek these faces out in museums, art galleries, magazine, websites and in your day to day encounters with real people.
+As part of your work in overcoming eating disorders put people in your life who are encouraging and who bring you smiles.
+Seek out smiling and encouraging face faces out in museums, art galleries, magazine, websites and in your day to day encounters with real people.
 If you look you will find them.
 Hang pictures and place figures or sculptures in your environment that have such faces.